If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Otherwise, you can book a stay in the old town; surrounding yourself with a mix of cultural influences and ages of history.

-Stay by the Beach
+Stay by the Beach in Rethymnon

 I also slept in Georgioupolis for a week, a few years ago, it’s technically in the prefecture of Chania, but still close to Rethymnon.
+This hotel was particularly beautiful, the staff friendly, and the stay super relaxing, ideal for families.
+I would love to return.

-Stay in the Mountains
+Stay in Rethymnon’s Mountains

 Stay in Modern Rethymnon

-Finally, last year and for work reasons, I traveled to Rethymno once a week, always spending one or two nights.
-On all those trips I always stayed in the city, both in the old town and in modern Rethymno.
+Finally, last year -and for work reasons-, I traveled to Rethymno once a week, always spending one or two nights.
+On all those trips, I always stayed in the city, both in the old town and in modern Rethymno.

 The two areas are comfortable.
 I preferred this hotel in the modern city when I was driving since parking was a lot easier.
 The aparthotel in the previous link is super convenient.